ericlvogt/notes/notes/strategies-code/Constants.md

 Don't create a generic Constants file.
 This balloons so fast to contain way more than you anticipated.
+Instead create constant files specific to your project entities